sgoemans/TDD_BowerBackboneJasminePhantomjsKarma/README.md

   });
 });
 ```
-This was an easy task.
+This was quite simple.
 Let's think about a more complex test scenario.
 Backbone relies on asynchronous execution of many of its functions.
 A simple change of a model's attribute can already trigger an event that your application can respond to.
 To test this capability, see the following test:
 ```
   it("can trigger a change event", function (done) {
     var self = this;